mikemeissner1/ML_Final_NFL_NN/README.md

 ## Results
 - The model effectively predicts playoff probabilities for NFL teams
-- Once playoff probabilities calculated from the model were calculated, the probablities were appended back to the correct teams in their respective year
+- Once playoff probabilities calculated from the model were calculated, the probabilities were appended back to the correct teams in their respective year
 - Consistent with real-world outcomes (e.g., Kansas City Chiefs' high average playoff probability)
 - Captures nuances of team performance, with some exceptions (e.g., 2023 Pittsburgh Steelers)